-Use this blend for all vegetated stormwater management facilities, except those in the right-of-way where compaction from foot traffic is a concern.
+Use this blend for all vegetated stormwater management facilities.

 - A. General Composition: The medium shall be a blend of loamy soil, sand, and compost that is 30 to 40 percent compost (by volume) and meets the criteria in this specification. - B. Analysis Requirements for Blended Material: A particle gradation analysis of the blended material, including compost, shall be conducted in conformance with ASTM C1 17/C136 (AASHTO T1 1/T27).
 The analysis shall include the following sieve sizes: 1 inch, 3/8 inch, #4, #10, #20, #40, #60, #100, and #200.
 The gradation of the blend shall meet the following gradation criteria.